 Qualifying Examination and Advancement to Candidacy

 The qualifying examination is a requirement for advancement to candidacy.
-Prior to taking the qualifying examination a student must have satisfied the departmental competency, course, and research exam requirements and must have been accepted by a CSE faculty member as a PhD thesis candidate.
+Prior to taking the qualifying examination, a student must have satisfied the departmental course and research exam requirements and must have been accepted by a CSE faculty member as a doctoral thesis candidate.
 All doctoral students are expected to advance to candidacy by the end of their third year, and advancement is mandatory by the end of the fourth year.
-The examination is administered by a doctoral committee appointed by the dean of the Graduate Division and Research and consists of faculty from CSE and other departments.
+The examination is administered by a doctoral committee appointed by the dean of the Graduate Division and consists of faculty from CSE and other departments.
 More information on the composition of the committee can be obtained from the CSE graduate office.
 The examination is taken after the student and his or her adviser have identified a topic for the dissertation and an initial demonstration of feasible progress has been made.
 The candidate is expected to describe his or her accomplishments to date as well as future work.